RahAmudha/RahAmudha/README.md

 - 👋 Hi, I’m Rahul Amudhasagaran.
-I am a sophomore at UCSC majoring in Copmuter Engineering.
+I am a junior at UCSC majoring in Copmuter Engineering.
-- 👀 I’m interested in creating video games and solving challenging coding projects.
-- 🌱 I’m currently learning how to code in C and C++.
-- 💞️ I’m looking to share my code with others to receive feedback and improve.
-- 📫 My gmail is rahula2003@gmail.com.
-I hope to see some requests.